 Here are some typical ingredients you might find in a weight loss patch:

-Types of Weight Loss Patches
+Types of Weight Loss Patch

 Weight loss patches come in various forms and formulations.
 Here are the main types: